List of Hugo video games: Hugo World

-A social management game published by Hugo Games.
-The game is set in a traditional Hugo universe and the classic characters such as Hugo's wife Hugolina and their children return along with Scylla and her companion Don Croco.
+A freemium village management game published by Hugo Games and officially launched in 2014, this game was set in a traditional Hugo universe and the classic characters such as Hugo's wife Hugolina and their children return along with Scylla and her companion Don Croco.
+It was last updated in 2017 and discontinued in 2023.

 Hugo Troll Wars

-A Clash of Clans style free-to-play online real-time strategy / tower defense hybrid published by Hugo Games for a variety of platforms, including Kindle, Android, iOS, Windows and Facebook.
-The game is set in alternate Hugo universe, where the players take role of a commander for either Hugo, the King of Trolls, or his mortal enemy Scylla, the evil Queen of Witches in the eternal conflict between the two sides.
-It features a PvP multiplayer mode and social game elements.
+A Clash of Clans style free-to-play online real-time strategy / tower defense hybrid published by Hugo Games for a variety of platforms, including Kindle, Android, iOS, Windows, and Facebook, and originally launched for iOS devices in 2013, this game was set in alternate Hugo universe, where the players take role of a commander for either Hugo, the King of Trolls, or his mortal enemy Scylla, the evil Queen of Witches in the eternal conflict between the two sides.
+It featured a PvP multiplayer mode and social game elements.
+It was last updated in 2015 and discontinued in 2023.

 Ronaldo & Hugo: Superstar Skaters

-A free-to-play endless runner mobile game developed by Fuzzy-Frog Games and published by Hugo Games for Android and iOS, featuring the football star Cristiano Ronaldo.
+A free-to-play endless runner mobile game developed by Fuzzy-Frog Games and published by Hugo Games for Android and iOS, it features the football star Cristiano Ronaldo.